SagaeHaruki/3D-GameScripts/README.md

 > Movement Change Script:
 - Player will not be able to Dash when currently attacking.
+- When the player is currently Airborned, Swimming or Jumping it cannot attack.

 > Swimming Script:
 - No Changes